elfsvet/stepan-matysik-note-taker/README.md

 ## General Info
-This project is a team profile generator.
-Uses back end to simplify the process of creation a website with valuable information.
+This project is a note taker.
+Uses back end to store variable notes and to do lists.
 ## Technologies
 Project is created with:
-- HTML
-- CSS
 - JavaScript
 - Node.js
 - npm